Change the world

 Target Group: Postgraduate students and supervisors.

-Background: Intercultural competence has become increasingly important in higher education institutions that places greater emphasis on internationalization.
+Background: Intercultural competence has become increasingly important in higher education institutions that place greater emphasis on internationalization.
 Promoting intercultural competence can lead to improved graduate supervisors’ and supervisees’ working relationships, which in turn can contribute to their well-being.
 The purpose of this workshop is to provide graduate students and supervisors with tools to effectively communicate and deal with conflicts in the supervisor/supervisee relationship.

 Expected Outcomes: